-Mr Alex Acheson came to live in Highfields in 1938.
+ArrivalMr Alex Acheson came to live in Highfields in 1938.

+Extract Mr Acheson, can you tell me how you came to be in the Highfields?
 Both my wife and I, before we married, belonged to International Tramping Tours which organised trips abroad to frontier areas where there had been wars and arguments, and we both decided separately to go to the Pyrenees, Andorra, and that's where we met.
 I actually went there with a girlfriend.
 I have to say with a little trace of shame, that I dumped my girlfriend and got together with Margaret!
 That was in the August and we were married in December 1938.
 Then there was the question of looking for accommodation, a flat if we could.
 Leicester was very poorly supplied with flats just then, but just round the corner from where she lived in Connaught Street, she found a downstairs flat in Seymour Street which is at the back of the Collegiate School.
 We lived at number 13 which we always considered our lucky number because we met on the 13th August.
+We think it had been occupied by a lady of easy virtue because all areas around railway stations tend to be red light districts, and although people say now that Highfields has gone downhill, it had been going downhill for a hundred years.

 Read the full interview